Go to your sales region page and discover more about NGI.

 In the episode, you’ll learn about:

-Listed below are the essential timestamps from the podcast episode to make it easier to find the topics that interest you.
+Listed below are the most essential timestamps from the podcast episode to make it easier for you to find the topics that interest you.

 Full Episode Transcription

 Mikkel Svold (00:09):